Skip to content

 Idea was suggested earlier this year by Couns.
 Lisa Vezeau-Allen and Angela Caputo

-Concerned about the three-quarter-of-a-million-dollar cost and little time to fit it into the city's upcoming budget deliberations, city councillors rejected a self-cleaning computerized washroom for Clergue Park.
+Concerned about the high cost and little time to fit it into the city's upcoming budget deliberations, city councillors rejected a self-cleaning computerized washroom for Clergue Park.

 In June of this year, Ward 2 Coun.
 Lisa Vezeau-Allen and Ward 3's Angela Caputo suggested the idea, arguing that 24/7 self-cleaning toilets are needed by increasing numbers of homeless or precariously housed individuals.